modular-rest/modular-rest/docs/server-client/modules/database.md

 ### File Schema
 Modular-rest has a predefined file schema that you it is necessary to use this schema if your collection needs to store files.

-**Note**: Modular-rest does not put the file in database. it just put the file in the `upload directory` and put the file information in database.
+**Note**: Modular-rest does not store the file directly in the database.
+Instead, it places the file in the [upload directory](../configuration.md#modules-and-upload-directory) specified in the [config object](../configuration.md#configuration-summary-table).
+The file information is then recorded in the database.

 ```js
 const { Schemas } = require('@modular-rest/server');